-(1) The amounts reported in this column do not include the number of additional common units earned by each NEO with respect to the distributionequivalent rights granted in tandem with the 2019 LTI Performance Units.
-In accordance with SEC rules, the number of units vested reported in the "Option Exercises and Units Vested in the 2021 Fiscal Year" table includes all accrued distribution-equivalent rights earned with respect to the 2019 LTI Performance Units.
+(1) The amounts reported in this column do not include the number of additional common units earned by each NEO with respect to the distribution-equivalent rights ("DERs") granted in tandem with the 2021 LTI Performance Units and paid in 2024.
+For further information regarding the vesting of such DERs, please see the "Option Exercises and Units Vested in the 2023 Fiscal Year" table, which includes accrued distribution-equivalent rights paid in 2023 with respect to certain of the NEOs' LTI Performance Units.